orionlibs/ecommerce/README.md

 # Platform
 This monorepo hosts a number of Spring Boot Dockerisable microservices and commons libraries, that constitute the platform for a Unified Namespace-powered eCommerce enterprise that is digitally transforming/transformed.
 Continuous Integration is performed by GitHub Actions.
 This project consists only of backend services.
 No frontend.

+# Features
+1. reusable lifecycle management service of entities

+# Build and Run
 To build and install a library (not a service) to local maven run
 ```shell
 $ cd core